stormchaserroleplaying/stormchaserRPG/Combat/MakinganAttack/AttackRolls/index.md

 Some spells also require an attack roll.
 The ability modifier used for a spel1 attack depends on the spellcasting ability of the spel1caster, as explained in chapter 10.

 ### Proficiency Die
-You add your proficiency die to your attack roll when you attack using a weapon or spell with which you have proficiency.
+You also roll your proficiency die when you attack using a weapon or spell with which you have proficiency.

 ### Positioning
 When you attack a creature in melee from higher ground, you have advantage to hit.